abduvik/just-enough-series/courses/git/README.md

 - `git push`: Push local commits
 - `git fetch`: Fetch commits from origin
 - `git pull`: Fetch commits and merge
+- `git fetch --prune`: Removes and branches that no longer exists on remote before fetching
-- `git remote prune origin`: Remote branches from local repository that no longer in remote
+- `git remote prune origin`: Remove branches from local repository that no longer in remote

 ## Collaboration